Orchard Farm Organics

 We strive to keep the cost of shares reasonable and welcome the goodwill and material support of our friends.

-We have been grateful for volunteer help on our farm.
+We have been grateful for members' help on our farm.
 CSA families often come to work on the land and with their enthusiasm warm our community.
 Supervised children learn first hand about farming and gain a real sense of connectedness to the earth and the food it provides.
-Young people from around the world encounter each other through volunteer programs at the farm and often build lasting international bonds while harvesting, weeding, and sharing meals together.
 Joyous participation through meaningful work builds genuine community.

 To help the farm economically and preserve the harvest, we offer "added value" products of soups, sauces, and pestos for sale to the public from our certified kitchen.
 In November and December, we create natural holiday wreaths and sprays for the season.